ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 see [Up and Running](/docs/up-and-running#installing-ocaml).

 If you have never used a toplevel (REPL) before, think of it as an interactive terminal/shell that evaluates expressions.
-You type an expression followed by the Enter or Return key, and then the toplevel responds with the value of the evaluated expression.
+You write an expression followed by the Enter or Return key, and then the toplevel responds with the value of the evaluated expression.

 The first step is to start the toplevel with either the `ocaml` or `utop` command.